mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.26.0 ---
-    - remove remaining deprecated audio device options, like --alsa-devide Some of them were removed in earlier releases.
+    - remove remaining deprecated audio device options, like --alsa-device Some of them were removed in earlier releases.
  --- mpv 0.25.0 ---
     - remove opengl-cb dxva2 dummy hwdec interop